LiXiaoli921/EVSGL/README.md

 + `model.py/` contains:
   + the implementation of the view-specific GMIM module;
   + the implementation of the view-wise attention fusion module;
-  + the implementation of the clustering-friendly fine-tune module;
+  + the implementation of the total EVSGL framework;
 + `layers.py/` contains:
   + the implementation of the GCN layer;
   + the implementation of the Cluster layer;